Arunkrishna1234/Arunkrishna1234/README.md

 ---

 ## 👨‍💻 About Me
-- 🐍 Python Developer with strong fundamentals and hands-on project experience
+- 🐍 Python Developer with strong programming fundamentals
-- 📊 Passionate about data analysis, visualization, and deriving insights
+- 📊 Interested in data analysis, visualization, and insights
-- ☁️ Currently learning Cloud Computing with AWS
+- ☁️ Currently learning Cloud Computing (AWS)
-- 🚀 Interested in building scalable, data-driven, and backend applications
+- 🚀 Passionate about building scalable, backend, and data-driven applications

 ---